uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/complexity-and-tractability.md

 Are there problems that are too hard even for computers?
 It turns out that there are.
-In the chapter on Artificial Intelligence we'll see that just having a conversation — chatting — is something computers can't do well, not because they can't speak but rather because they can't understand or think of sensible things to say.
+In the chapter on artificial intelligence we'll see that just having a conversation &ndash; chatting &ndash; is something computers can't do well, not because they can't speak but rather because they can't understand or think of sensible things to say.
-However, that’s not the kind of hard problem we’re talking about here — it's not that computers couldn’t have conversations, more that we don't know just how we do it ourselves and so we can't tell the computer what to do.
+However, that’s not the kind of hard problem we’re talking about here &ndash; it's not that computers couldn’t have conversations, more that we don't know just how we do it ourselves and so we can't tell the computer what to do.

-In this chapter we're going to look at problems where it's easy to tell the computer what to do — by writing a program — but the computer *can’t* do what we want because it takes far too long: millions of centuries, perhaps.
+In this chapter we're going to look at problems where it's easy to tell the computer what to do &ndash; by writing a program &ndash; but the computer *can’t* do what we want because it takes far too long: millions of centuries, perhaps.
 Not much good buying a faster computer either: if it were a hundred times faster it would still take millions of years; even one a million times faster would take hundreds of years.
-That's what you call a *hard* problem — one where it takes far longer than the lifetime of the fastest computer imaginable to come up with a solution!
+That's what you call a *hard* problem &ndash; one where it takes far longer than the lifetime of the fastest computer imaginable to come up with a solution!

 The area of *tractability* explores problems and algorithms that can take an impossible amount of computation to solve except perhaps for very small examples of the problem.